IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/github/README.md

 ### Connecting an Action to the Trigger

-1. Create a function `print-github-commits.js` that can display the commits from a `push` event from GitHub:
+1. Create a function `print-github-commits.js` that can display the commits from a `push` event from GitHub

   ```javascript
   function main(params) {